danscan/danscan.xyz/src/content/blog/what-is-passes.md

 ## On speed

-Sending requests and results on the client side allows Passes to offer disturbingly fast UX flows, whether for signing in, permissions requests, payments, or anything else.
+Sending requests and results on the client side allows Passes to offer ludicrously fast UX flows, whether for signing in, permissions requests, payments, or anything else.

-Coupled with applications deployed at the edge, Passes is an opportunity to raise the bar for speed on many of the most common user actions on the web.
+Coupled with applications deployed at the edge, Passes presents an opportunity to raise the bar for speed on many of the most common user actions on the web.

 ## On portable accounts